-For nearly seven decades, Gojira aka Godzilla – the king of monsters, has captured the public imagination.
+Gojira aka Godzilla – the king of monsters, has captured the public imagination for nearly seven decades.
 The original Gojira made its first on-screen appearance in 1954.
-The success ensured the creation of numerous sequels, spin-off features, novels and video games.
-Ishiro Honda’s Godzilla is definitely one of the greatest monster movies despite its low-tech special-effects.
-What’s striking about the 1954 movie is Honda’s ability to create a disquieting, eerie tone.
-The black-and-white cinematography perfectly adds to the sombre mood.
+The success ensured the creation of numerous sequels, spin-off features, novels, and video games.
+Ishiro Honda’s Godzilla is definitely one of the greatest monster movies despite its low-tech special effects.
+What’s striking is Honda’s ability to create a disquieting, eerie tone.
+The black-and-white cinematography adds to the somber mood.

-Most importantly, like all the best monster movies, director Honda meticulously builds the anticipation before focusing on Godzilla’s rampage through Tokyo city.
-The narrative largely revolves around a scientist who investigates the mysterious explosion and sinking of the ships.
+Most importantly, like all great monster movies, director Honda meticulously builds anticipation before focusing on Godzilla’s rampage through Tokyo city.
+The story largely revolves around a scientist who investigates the mysterious explosion and sinking of the ships.
 Godzilla was a metaphor for the atomic age.
-It’s portrayed as a prehistoric sea monster that’s awakened and empowered by the nuclear testing.
-Overall, the film is an indictment of irresponsible science that casually annihilates and victimises millions of humans.
+It’s portrayed as a prehistoric sea monster that’s awakened and empowered by nuclear testing.
+Overall, the film is an indictment of irresponsible science that casually annihilates and victimizes millions of humans.

-The answer to ‘What counts as a horror movie?’ might vary from person to person.
-Hence despite being classified as a ‘horror’, I didn’t strictly consider Shin Godzilla (2016) and One Cut of the Dead (2017) as ‘horror’.
+Now ‘What counts as a horror movie?’ might vary from person to person.
+Hence despite being classified as a ‘horror’, I didn’t strictly consider Shin Godzilla (2016) and One Cut of the Dead (2017) ‘horror’.
 Of course, there’s no doubt the two are extraordinary films.

 Over to you now!
-What did we miss?
-What are your favourite Japanese horror films?
-Let the discussion begin!
+What are your favorite Japanese horror films?